SharkF17/SharkF17/README.md

 - 🌱 I’m currently learning **React and Web Scrapping with Python**

-- 👨‍💻 All of my projects are available at [My Website](https://diegomg.netlify.app/)
+- 👨‍💻 All of my projects are available at <a href="https://devmiguel.site" target="blank">My Website</a>

 - 💬 Ask me about **Django, Python and React**